 In addition, the types of households in a neighborhood can tell a lot about the character and lifestyle of those living here.
 NeighborhoodScout's exclusive analysis reveals that this neighborhood, above nearly every neighborhood in America, has a greater percentage of its residents living alone: 51.3%.
 This is a higher percent living alone than we found in 96.3% of all U.S. neighborhoods.
 Often residents who live alone are new arrivals to an area who are single, and often senior citizens who have lost a spouse.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the Old South Baton Rouge neighborhood have a highly unusual car ownership.
+American households most often have a car, and regularly they have two or three.
+But households in the Old South Baton Rouge neighborhood buck this trend.
 19.9% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 95.2% of U.S. neighborhoods.

 Did you know that the Old South Baton Rouge neighborhood has more Arab and French ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 5.8% of this neighborhood's residents have Arab ancestry and 9.8% have French ancestry.